• The Royal Logistic Corps

 • Making judgement calls in tough situations.

-Every operation and exercise, no matter where it is in the world, is supported by the RLC Regular and Reserve Units, including members of 158 Regiment RLC.
+Every operation and exercise, no matter where it is in the world, is supported by the RLC regular and reserve units, including members of 158 Regiment RLC.
 Our team of specialist tradespeople are able to operate a wide range of logistic vehicles and equipment, including:

-• MAN Logistic Support Vehicles (MAN SV) – 6, 9 and 15-tonne variants
+• MAN Support Vehicles (MAN SV) – 6, 9 and 15-tonne variants

 • Forklifts